lijok/docs/decision-records/7-language-sdk.md

 - code formatting

 ## Consequences
-Cross-cutting concerns will be handled by the SDK's, allowing projects to be spun up and deployed to production quicker.
+Cross-cutting concerns are handled by the SDKs, allowing projects to be spun up and deployed to production quicker.

-Contexts such as logging, tracing and metrics will be in a standard format, consistent between services, and modifiable by the operations teams, allowing more freedom and unlocking more tooling options for operations to satisfy their observability needs.
+Contexts such as logging, tracing and metrics are in a standard format, consistent between services, and modifiable by the operations teams, allowing more freedom and unlocking more tooling options for operations to satisfy their observability needs.

-Entry requirements for a new developer will be reduced as some domain specific concerns will be handled already, opening us up to a larger candidate pool.
+Knowledge requirements for a new developer are lowered as some domain specific concerns are handled by the SDKs, which affords us a larger candidate pool.

-Extensive domain knowledge will be required to develop each of the API's.
+Extensive domain knowledge is required to develop each of the APIs.

-It will be faster and easier to keep the dependencies, build logic and cross-cutting concern logic up to date.
+It is faster and easier to keep the dependencies, build logic and cross-cutting concern logic up to date.
 You simply release a new version of the SDK that contains the needed changes, and update each service to use the new version.

-You need an SDK/SDK API for each programming language/framework that you want to use.
+We need an SDK/SDK API for each programming language/framework that we want to use.
 This can be an obstacle to adopting a new programming language or framework.